 The Trustees will usually require charities to make acknowledgement of the Trust in any publications or similar in which they describe or celebrate their own work.

-The trustees’ decisions on Applications are final, and they are not required to give reasons for their decisions.
+The trustees’ decisions on Eligibility and Applications are final, and they are not required to give reasons for their decisions.